nixys/nxs-backup/README.md

 # nxs-backup

-The nxs-backup creates backups using standard tools, uploads them to remote storages and rotates them according to specified rules.
+The nxs-backup is a tool compatible  with the most popular GNU/Linux distributions.
+It using for creating backups, uploading them to external storages and rotates them according to specified rules.

 ## Introduction

 ### Features

+* Full data backup
 * Discrete and incremental files backups
+* Upload and manage backups to the remote storages:
+    * S3 (Simple Storage Service that provides object storage through a web interface.
+Supported by clouds e.g. AWS, GCP)
+    * ssh (sftp)
+    * ftp
+    * cifs (smb)
+    * nfs
+    * WebDAV
 * Database backups:
     * Regular backups of MySQL/Mariadb/Percona (5.7/8.0/_all versions_)
     * Xtrabackup (2.4/8.0) of MySQL/Mariadb/Percona (5.7/8.0/all versions)